Creating and Running a FacturaScripts Project with ServBay

 fs_

-- Admin Account: Set up the admin username, password, and email for FacturaScripts’ backend management.
-Use a secure password and keep these login details safe!
+- Admin Account: Set admin username, password, and email for FacturaScripts backend.
+Use a strong password and note these, as you’ll need them for future logins.

-- Install: Once everything is filled out, click the install button.
-FacturaScripts will connect to your database, create all necessary tables, and write the config files.
+- Install: Review all details, then click Install.
+FacturaScripts will connect to your database, create tables, and write config files.

 Installation Complete: